 Research exotic organisms affecting forests in the United States.
-Find what you consider to be the most damaging or interesting exotic.
-Prepare a summary of the biology, threat from and management of your organism.
+Find what you consider to be the most damaging exotic and explain why you believe those organisms to be the most damaging using Kellert's nine environmental values.
+Prepare a summary of the biology, description of the threatened values, and management of your organism.